 A Brief History of the District

-The Great Neck Water Pollution Control District has been located on East Shore Road since 1905.
-The plan for the District developed when there was an increase in demand for wastewater treatment.
+Great Neck has had a sewerage treatment plant on East Shore Road since 1905.
+In 1914 the Great Neck Water Pollution District was established when there was an increase in demand for wastewater treatment.
 Initially, the District dealt with the most basic kind of treatment – Primary.
 The District’s original primary treatment consisted of settling tanks which removed heavy solids from the wastewater and a digester that biologically “digested” or reduced the amounts of solids removed by the settling tanks.
 At that time the District could process one million gallons per day.

 In the late 1920’s, another primary treatment plant was built on Bayview Avenue to maintain our continued protection of the environment and public health.
-In 1967, the East Shore Road plant was upgraded to a 2.7 million gallon per day facility and the Bayview Avenue plant became a pump station.
+It was upgraded in the early 1940′s as the community continued to grow.
+In 1960 the East Shore Road plant was completely rebuilt, and once again in 1967 the plant was upgraded to a 2.7 million gallon per day facility, with the Bayview Avenue plant became a pump station.

-The next big upgrade was made in 1990 when GNWPCD was upgraded to a tertiary treatment plant.
-With the primary, secondary and tertiary treatment plant , the District was expanded to process 3.8 million gallons of wastewater per day.
+The next major upgrade was made in 1990 when the plant was upgraded to a tertiary treatment plant.
+With the primary, secondary and tertiary treatment, the District was expanded to process 3.8 million gallons of wastewater per day.